 At the grocery store around Halloween, two elderly people sat in the waiting area when James and I came in.
 JR, with his usual assumption that anything in his path is a hologram, barreled through the old man’s walker, pushing it into his lap.
 With all his heart he said, “Hi!”
 The old man’s toothless mouth made a macabre grin.
 He cackled.
 This put an immediate halt to JR’s plan for a game of one-sided twenty questions.
-The old woman understood his reaction.
-She tried to explain, twirling her finger at her temple then pointing to the old man.
+The old woman tried to explain, twirling her finger at her temple then pointing to the old man.
 But even if JR hadn’t been in shock, that would have gone over his head.
 While he was frozen like Wile E. Coyote, she grabbed his face and kissed his cheek, which he did not get sick from later.

 As we picked up the few items I came for, JR was still obsessed with the old man and peppered me with questions.
-He asked why the old man didn’t talk but also babies can’t talk, and if the old man was going to die tonight.
+“The old man can’t talk and babies can’t talk?
+Is the old man was going to die tonight?”
 I didn’t know how to explain the man’s mental condition, so I copped out with, “He’s just old.”
 Upon consideration of this mystery, JR said, “I’m new.”
 I categorically agreed with him, but that didn’t end the questions.
 Feeble attempts to explain death, reincarnation, and illness aren’t helpful to an eight-year-old.

 He left with the sage conclusion, “The old man will talk when he’s new again.”